silverstripe/silverstripe-saml/docs/en/adfs.md

 Claim rules decide what fields are used for performing authentication, and what is provided to the Service Provider as a context.

-Two claim rules are essential for *silverstripe-activedirectory* module to work.
+Two claim rules are essential for *silverstripe-saml* module to work.
 We will set these up now.

 Right click the relying party and choose "Edit Claim Rules".